 Additional methods of recruitment will be used to make recruitment more efficient and allow the intervention to be accessible to a wider range of BSA mothers similar to the methods used in the ROSHNI-D exploratory RCT.
-Potential participants will be identified using Practicebased electronic case records.
+Potential participants will be identified using Practice-based electronic case records.
 With the GP's permission, identified mothers will be contacted directly by phone via the practice or in person, in both cases by a CSO along with a bilingual research assistant.
 The CSO will have access to health visitor records to identify eligible South Asian women.
 The GP practices will be paid for the services rendered to the research study.
-The research team will also attend baby clinics at the GP practices and local children centres where potential participants will be given an invitation to take part in the study by verbally explaining the study and giving them the participant information sheet and the reply form.
+The research team will also attend baby clinics at the GP practices and local children centres where potential participants will be given an invitation to take part in the study by verbally explaining the study and giving them the participant information sheet and the consent to contact form.

-Women who sent the reply form and have scored 10 or more on PHQ-9 will be invited to provide written consent for the trial participation and baseline assessment.
-The women who fulfil the inclusion criteria will be contacted either by the research team to book an appointment at the primary care clinic, children's centre or at home.
+Women who sent the reply form and have scored 10 or more on PHQ-9 will be invited to provide first stage consent to screening.
+Women who are eligible will then be invited to provide full consent for the full trial.
+The women who fulfil the inclusion criteria will be contacted either by the research team to book an appointment at the primary care clinic, children's centre or at home, or over the telephone.
 All participants will have time to consider and ask questions of the research team before providing written informed consent if they wish a trained research assistant will administer the Structured Clinical Interview for DSM (SCID) disorders (Spitzer et al., 1992) to confirm the diagnosis of depression.
 These women, if diagnosed depressed, will then be randomised to the PHP group or TAU.
 They will be ensured that entering or leaving the study does not affect their access to usual health care.
 In both arms, usual health care is available as required.